Meaning of Liquid Assets

-The individuals, businesses, governments, NGOs, or any entity for that matter need liquid assets to meet contingent liabilities, routine operational expenses, or taking advantage of opportunities that may arise unanticipated during life or business.
+Individuals, businesses, governments, NGOs, or any entity for that matter need liquid assets to meet contingent liabilities, routine operational expenses or take advantage of opportunities that may arise unanticipated during life or business.

-Liquid assets are the backbone of any business unit, be it a small firm, or a big multinational corporation.
-If a company has limited liquid assets, and more amounts stuck in accounts receivable or inventory, it may face a liquidity crunch to meet its immediate financial obligations and working capital requirements.
+Liquid assets are the backbone of any business unit, be it a small firm or a big multinational corporation.
+Suppose a company has limited liquid assets and more amounts stuck in accounts receivable or inventory.
+In that case, it may face a liquidity crunch to meet its immediate financial obligations and working capital requirements.
 Furthermore, in adverse business conditions like recession or sudden fall in demand in the market, liquid assets are essential to help the company to survive and sail through.

 Good for Fund Raising

-Also, in times of adversities, the liquid assets can be leveraged for raising new funds for the businesses.
+Also, in times of adversities, the liquid assets can be leveraged to raise new funds for the businesses.
 Bank loans are readily available to companies with better liquidity ratios.

 This category cannot be ignored for individual personal finance also.
 It is used to hedge the overall investment portfolio against volatile or risky assets.
 Those immediate financial obligations, health issues, accidents, deaths, or other such human life cycle contingencies will also require the disposal of liquid assets.

 The adequacy of liquid assets for an entity depends upon the nature of its commercial and financial activity, type of industry, or business.
 The health and circumstances of the individual or the company’s financial soundness are also determining factors.

 Excess or short of liquid assets is not favorable for the holder.